IRS Form 8959 Instructions

 What is the earnings threshold for the additional Medicare tax?

-The earnings threshold for the Medicare additional tax depends on the taxpayer’s filing status.
-These thresholds, which are not indexed for inflation, are reflected below:
+The earnings threshold for the Medicare additional tax depends on the individual’s filing status.
+These income thresholds, which are not indexed for inflation, are reflected below:

 Filing StatusThreshold Amount